lalithu/lalithu.github.io/index.markdown

 ## Thank you for visiting my website — feel free to explore and get to know me better!

-### I’m currently a student at UNC Charlotte, majoring in Computer Science with a concentration in Systems & Networks.
+### I’m currently a student at UNC Charlotte, majoring in Computer Science with a concentration in Systems &amp; Networks.

 ### I’m passionate about exploring cloud architecture, machine learning, computational modeling, and building tools that solve real problems.